Yhuan21/extractor-scripts/README.md

    ```

 ### Example
-The script iterates through the `company_list` and extracts the data for each company, saving it as pickle files in:
+The script iterates through the `company_list` and extracts the data for each company, saving it as pickle files